The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Transient-Host Galaxy Correlations (WGTMAP)

 \subsection{Type~I Superluminous Supernovae (SLSNe-I)}

-Superluminous SNe (SLSNe) are unusually bright explosions that may require exotic explanations \citep[e.g., pair instability or magnetar spin-down;][]{2015Kozyreva_PISN, 2017Nicholl_MagnetarSLSN} to explain how the ejecta attain such high energies.
+Superluminous SNe (SLSNe) are unusually bright explosions potentially powered by exotic engines \citep[e.g., pair instability or magnetar spin-down;][]{2015Kozyreva_PISN, 2017Nicholl_MagnetarSLSN}.
 Type-I SLSNe are hydrogen-poor and have been found to occur predominantly in low-mass, metal-poor, and highly star-forming galaxies \citep{Lunnan2014, 2016Perley_SLSNe, Schulze2018}.
 We model their rate based on the observations of $\sim50$ SLSN-I hosts from \citet{Lunnan2014,2016Perley_SLSNe,Schulze2018}.
-All studies report SLSN-I hosts with specific star formation rates greater than $10^{-10}$ yr$^{-1}$; thus, we model the SLSN probability to be exponentially suppressed below this threshold.
+All studies report SLSN-I hosts with specific star formation rates greater than $10^{-10}$ yr$^{-1}$; thus, we model the SLSN-I probability to be exponentially suppressed below this threshold.

 Based on the observed distribution of host galaxy masses and star formation rates, we further suppress the probability of events in galaxies that are both massive and highly star-forming: